 The party doesn’t stop just because the sun goes down!
-Greater Fort Lauderdale’s nightlife offers round-the-clock entertainment that includes dancing, gaming, bars, restaurants, and live music to keep your pulse pounding from sunset to sunrise.
+Greater Fort Lauderdale’s nightlife offers entertainment that includes dancing, gaming, bars, restaurants, and live music to keep your pulse pounding from sunset to sunrise.
 Delve into the nightlife that makes the region famous.

 The Rhythm of the Night